nekitivlev/CompoundExpressions/CompoundExpressionsProposal.md

 - `if` proposal
 ## `while` proposal
 ### Motivation
-There are many requests in the kotlin community to add a classic for loop.
+There are many requests in the kotlin community to add a "classic" `for` loop.
-This is confirmed by the number of tracks on discuss.kotlinlang.org devoted to it and by the presence of not a small number of self-written classics like this one: https://discuss.kotlinlang.org/t/any-reason-to-not-keep-the-good-old-for-loop-format/25287/20
+This is confirmed by the number of threads on discuss.kotlinlang.org devoted to it and by the presence of not a small number of self-written classics like this one: https://discuss.kotlinlang.org/t/any-reason-to-not-keep-the-good-old-for-loop-format/25287/20
 ```kotlin
 fun main() {